readium/architecture/other/lcp/README.md

 An LCP license may contain a "status" link, i.e. a link to a status document.
 If it is the case and if the app is online, the app must:

-1/ Fetch the status document
+1/ Fetch the status document.

+If the Status Document is unavailable or if the client is unable to obtain an internet connection, it MUST NOT block the user from accessing the Publication tied to the License Document.

 2/ Validate the structure of the status document